moderndatacompany/dataos.info/docs/resources/depot/iceberg_table_format.md

 In DataOS, object storage Depots (ABFSS, Amazon S3, GCS, WASBS) supports two different table formats: `iceberg` and `delta`.
 This section focuses on the Iceberg table format.

-## What Does the Iceberg Table Format Actually Do?
+## What does the Iceberg table format actually do?

 The Iceberg format manages both the data (Parquet/ORC/Avro files) and the metadata (schemas, snapshots, partitions) in a structured, versioned layout across object storage.
 Here's how it works behind the scenes: